- Best for students: Students with Psychosis

 The app provides completely confidential support, and also offers relevant resources, such as articles, podcasts, and videos, during each chat.

 NAMI Connection Recovery Support Group is a free, peer-led support group.
-Rather than being specific to schizophrenia, the National Alliance on Mental Health (NAMI) is available to all adults living with mental health conditions and psychosis.
+Rather than being specific to schizophrenia, the National Alliance on Mental Health (NAMI) is available to all adults living with mental health conditions, including psychosis.

 Per the site, “You will gain insight from hearing the challenges and successes of others, and the groups are led by trained leaders who’ve been there.”
 There are groups meeting weekly or monthly depending on a person’s location.

-Schizophrenia Alliance is a self-help group for people diagnosed with schizophrenia and related conditions.
-Schizophrenia Alliance was founded by people living with the condition.
+Schizophrenia Alliance (SA) is a self-help group for people diagnosed with schizophrenia and related conditions.
+SA was founded by people living with the condition.

-While support is currently available online amid the pandemic, Schizophrenia Alliance explains, “There are currently more than 40 groups meeting throughout 17 states, as well as [in] Russia, Kenya, India, Iran, and Hungary.”
+While support is currently available online amid the pandemic, SA explains, “There are currently more than 40 groups meeting throughout 17 states, as well as [in] Russia, Kenya, India, Iran, and Hungary.”

 As such, if you’re looking for an in-person support group when it’s safe to attend, Schizophrenia Alliance is a good resource.